reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 # Convert Classic Pipeline to Modern Pipeline using YAML for Application Lifecycle Management in Azure DevOps

-There are loads of posts explaining Application Lifecycle Management for the Power Platform using Azure DevOps all using the graphical classical pipeline.
+There are loads of posts explaining Application Lifecycle Management for the Power Platform using Azure DevOps most using the graphical classical pipeline.
 The latest post I read on this is [Application Lifecycle Management for the Power Platform using Azure DevOps](https://www.jondoesflow.com/post/application-lifecycle-management-for-the-power-platform-using-azure-devops) which is brilliant.

-An interesting article covering difference between [YAML and Classic UI](https://medium.com/@wywywywy/azure-devops-pipeline-choosing-between-yaml-and-classic-ui-b5612c3e211a)
+Please read article covering difference between [YAML and Classic UI](https://medium.com/@wywywywy/azure-devops-pipeline-choosing-between-yaml-and-classic-ui-b5612c3e211a) to explain why you may want the modern YAML pipeline.
+The main reason for me is to have the CI/CD pipeline checked in the repository as code.

 The current post will focus on converting the classic pipeline into YAML separated into two categories : build and release pipeline

 ## Build pipeline

+You might have a graphical classic pipeline as below for the build or CI (continuous integration).
+There is an option to view YAML.

 [View YAML]
 ![View YAML](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_ViewYAML.png)

+You can copy the generated YAML.
 ![CopyToClipboard](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_CopyToClipboard.png)

+Follow the steps below to get the build pipeline as YAML stored in your repository

 1. Create a yaml file with extension .yml in your chosen repository
 2. Paste the copied yaml code and commit to your repository